 The Greater Good, which is the Marsh McLennan Group's Code of Conduct, applies to all directors and employees of the Company and it embodies the Group's commitment to maintaining a reputation for the highest standards of business and ethical conduct.
 These non-negotiable standards are outlined in the Greater Good, which emphasises the importance of building trust with colleagues, clients and the wider community.

 Clients

-The Company is an intermediate holding company within the Marsh McLennan Group of companies and does not have external clients.
+The Company is an intermediate holding company within the Group and does not have external clients.

 Employees